intelligentiaomni/grove/README.md

 ---
 ## TL;DR

-**GROVE** is a **scientific operating system**, a **reasoning engine**, and a **continuous discovery platform**, to progress science via predictable output: insights, discoveries, optimized designs, validated experiments, or decisions.
-It's built from first principles of AI and human collaboration, integrated in an architecture that is intentionally generalizable and future-facing, signaling a path toward **autonomous, evidence-driven, multimodal scientific research**.
+**GROVE** is a **scientific operating system**, a **reasoning engine**, and a **continuous discovery platform**, to progress science via predictable output: insights, discoveries, optimized designs, validated experiments, and decisions.
+It's built from first principles of AI and human collaboration, integrated in an architecture that is intentionally generalizable and future-facing, signaling a path toward **autonomous, computationally evidence-driven, AI-native modality unification**.
+GROVE fuses text, data, code, and simulations into a unified reasoning workflow today, with future arcs toward joint embeddings and fully automated simulation↔language loops.

 ---